Thesis list

 This email will have to include two PDF attachments: a CV in English and a list of exams with scores.

-Note #2: address the candidacy for corporate theses to Prof. Maggi (check deadlines).
+Note #2: address the candidacy for corporate theses to Prof. Maggi (check deadlines, if present).
 A selection process will follow.
 Send an email with subject “CANDIDACY [FAMILY-NAME] CORPORATE THESIS”.
 This email will have to include two PDF attachments: a CV in English and a list of exams with scores.